coconut-xr/pose-booth/ReadMe.md

 ## Step 2: Start the PoseBooth Session 🚀

-Click on the „AR“  or „VR“ button to enter the PoseBooth...
+Click the „AR“  or „VR“ button to enter the PoseBooth...

 ...and throw away your controllers! 🤾🏼